Urobobros/pcem/README.md

 probably 32-bit or the memory mapping is not 4 KB aligned.
 WHPX only works with 64-bit builds and requires addresses and sizes aligned to page boundaries.

+If PCem exits with `exit reason 5` when WHPX is enabled, the virtual CPU register values are invalid.
+PCem now initializes the real-mode startup state and prints a register dump to help diagnose such issues.

 then `./src/pcem` to run.

 On startup the emulator prints the path to the log file (usually